- Learn how DevPod integrates with CKS to create development environments.

 IDE accessWhen you run

 devpod ssh, DevPod automatically opens a browser-based VS Code IDE in your Virtual Server’s browser.
-This happens because the workspace is configured to use openvscode as the IDE (as shown in the devpod ls output).If the browser-based IDE doesn’t open automatically:- Ensure your Virtual Server has a browser installed and accessible
+This happens because the workspace is configured to use openvscode as the IDE (as shown in the devpod ls output).If the browser-based IDE doesn’t open automatically:- Ensure your Virtual Server has a browser installed and accessible.

 - You can also access the IDE manually by running

-devpod openin a separate terminal
+devpod openin a separate terminal.

 4. Verify GPU access

-Since PyTorch is the base image,nvidia-smi works on GPU systems.
+Because PyTorch is the base image,nvidia-smi works on GPU systems.
 Use this to verify GPU access:

 Advanced setup with Docker